Mirza Jani Beg Tarkhan

-Mirza Jani Beg Tarkhan (died 1 February 1601) was the last Sultan of Sindh, ruling from 1585 to 1593.
+Mirza Jani Beg Tarkhan (died 1 February 1601) was the third and last Mirza of Tarkhan Sindh, ruling from 1585 to 1593.
 He succeeded his grandfather Mirza Muhammad Baqi after his death.
 He ruled from 1585 to 1591 as an independent monarch of Sindh but was forced to submit to Mughal authority.
 He later involuntarily abdicated in 1593 and a Mughal Subahdar was appointed in his place.
 But due to social and public unrest, the Mughal authority appointed Jani in his place in 1594.
 Jani continued to serve as the Mughal Subahdar till his death in 1601.

 Family history

 Jani belonged to the illustrious Arghun family which was the head of the clan in Turan.
 His ancestors had risen to positions of high power, generation after generation.
 Over their exemplary services, Timur awarded them the title of Tarkhan and exempted them from the obligation of service and office.
 One of Jani’s ancestors, Mir Dhu’n-Nun Beg revolted against the Timurid government in Herat and began expanding his rule in the direction of Balochistan and Sindh through wars with the local Samma clan.
 His son Mirza Shah Arghun expanded this control by taking over Bhakkar and Siwistan (modern day Sehwan), and became the first ruler of the Arghun dynasty in Sindh in 1520.
 Mirza Shah Arghun was succeeded by Mirza Isa Tarkhan after his death, and the latter was succeeded by his son Mirza Muhammad Baqi who had to give up ownership of Bhakkar (Upper Sindh) to Sultan Mahmud.
 The remaining area of Lower Sindh was ruled by Jani’s father Mirza Paynda.
 During his reign, Siwistan also fell from Arghun-Tarkhan rule and the enduring land of Thatta was what Mirza Jani Beg inherited in 1585.